ButbkaDrug/butbkadrug.github.io/content/posts/romans-1-1-17.md

 #### Disregard of one's will
 Second is that to be God's servant is mean to disregard your own will for the will of God.
 If you want to serve the Lord you should give up control.
 Leave your plans and vision for your life and start praying and asking "God, what do You what from me?"
 And it is not easy thing to do.

+### Notes...
+For some time already we are talking about what it is to be a true fallower.
+As we studied the letter of John this topic would come up again and again.
+Some time in the past Matt preached to us that following Jesus is not the same as following someone on the social network.
+It's not about reading statuses and reacting to posts.
+Giving your thumbs up and likes.

+Following Jesus means to live the kind of life he lived.
+Just like Paul: "Disregard your own will.
+And submit to God's will for your life"
 {{<stopwatch>}}